fr3fou/polo/README.md

 The probability of tomorrow being Sunny, given that today was Rainy is 0.2

-The next state, given that today was Sunny is Rainy
+The next state, given that today was Sunny is Sunny
 ```

 ## TODO